 If, after reading this article, you would like more information about criminal record expungements in California, we invite you to contact us at Shouse Law Group.

-- successfully completed probation, and
+- successfully completed probation (either felony probation or misdemeanor probation), and

-"Successfully completing your probation" means that you
+"Successfully completing probation" means that an individual:

 - did not commit any new crimes while on probation.

 How does "realignment" affect eligibility under PC 1203.4?

 Someone who was sent to California state prison -- either at the time of judgment or because of a probation violation -- does not generally qualify for a PC 1203.4 expungement.

 But there is an exception for people who would have served their sentence in county jail if they had committed the crime after "realignment."
 (For more information, please see the discussion on Penal Code 1203.42 in Section 1.4, below).5

 As noted above, a conviction can not be expunged if the person who was convicted was sentenced to state prison UNLESS the crime is one for which the person would now be sentenced to jail.